hmohebbi/hmohebbi.github.io/index.md

 Hi there!

-I'm a second-year __Ph.D.__ candidate at the Department of [CSAI](https://www.tilburguniversity.edu/about/schools/tshd/departments/dca) at [Tilburg University](https://www.tilburguniversity.edu/).
+I'm a third-year __Ph.D.__ candidate at the Department of [CSAI](https://www.tilburguniversity.edu/about/schools/tshd/departments/dca) at [Tilburg University](https://www.tilburguniversity.edu/).
 I'm part of the consortium project [InDeep: Interpreting Deep Learning Models for Text and Sound](https://projects.illc.uva.nl/indeep/), and happy to be supervised by [Afra Alishahi](http://afra.alishahi.name/), [Willem Zuidema](https://staff.fnwi.uva.nl/w.zuidema/), and [Grzegorz Chrupała](https://grzegorz.chrupala.me/).

-My research focuses on __analyzing and interpreting deep neural models of language__ (both written and spoken) by treating them as mathematical functions, rather than mere black boxes that take inputs and give outputs.
+My research focuses on __analyzing and interpreting deep neural models of language__ (both written and spoken) by treating them as mathematical functions.
 I try to develop analysis methods that can faithfully elucidate the interplay and flow of information within neural networks.

 ## Background
 <!-- ## <span style="color:#424242">Background </span> -->